 With an established background in marketing, communications and branding Stephanie’s experience has been varied from working in a small start-up to national law firm Minter Ellison and global firm PwC.
 Currently at PwC Stephanie operates in a national role acting as an advisor to senior leaders across the business on all matters of marketing.
 She also acts as an Executive Coach on personal brand to high performing firm Partners.

-Stephanie is a member of the Australian Institute of Management and has been involved with AIM for a number of years, most recently serving on the Institute of Managers and Leaders Emerging Leaders Advisory Board.
+Stephanie is a member of the Institute and has been involved with IML for a number of years, most recently serving on the Institute of Managers and Leaders Emerging Leaders Advisory Board.

 John Withers has extensive experience as a leader and manager in Defence, and more recently in the private and public sectors.
 After completing his schooling in Melbourne, John entered the Royal Military College and served as an officer in the Australian Regular Army for 25 years in the Infantry and the Special Air Service Regiment.
 After leaving the Regular Army in 1998, John moved to Hobart where he has worked in the private and public sectors.